electricherd/audiobookfinder/README.md

 * in and used but only as example, not yet understood:  [futures](https://tokio.rs/docs/getting-started/futures/) and ([tokio](https://tokio.rs/)) for async behavior and for networking

 ToDo:
-* file logging maybe (use [glogg](http://glogg.bonnefon.org/))
+* create running example (provide test with licence free mp3)
-* refactor this very long lookup in net/mod.rs
+* fix documentation ("cargo doc --no-deps --open" :smiley:)
 * after mDNS lookup is back, fix to which it shall connect
 * redo tui messages, ctrl messages (maybe into extra mod)
-* understand trussh communication, creating key
+* understand trussh communication, creating key, authorize
 * recheck namespaces and Result<thrussh_keys> ... mixed up, unfortunately
 * use state machine like [state_machine_future](https://github.com/fitzgen/state_machine_future) for client and server, the example looks promising
 * nicer timer (thread pool is good but still with sleep)